kitanome/course-dependency-chart/team/m2/problem.md

 ## Proposed Solution

-Our web application, "Course Dependency Chart", provides a more accurate and interactive solution for course planning.
+Our web application, **Course Dependency Chart**, provides a more accurate and interactive solution for course planning.
 This application helps you understand the course descriptions better, its dependencies with other courses and helps you decide which courses to take further ahead with our tree / graph design

 The features of this website includes: